ibm-cloud-architecture/refarch-eda/docs/methodology/ddd.md

 #### Bounded Contexts

+Bounded Context explicitly defines the boundaries of your model.
+This concept is critical in large software projects.
+A Bounded Context sets the limits around what a specific team works on and helps them to define their own vocabulary within that particular context.
+When you define a bounded context, you define who uses it, how they use it, where it applies within a larger application context, and what it consists of in terms of things like Swagger documentation and code repositories.

 Within a business context every use of a given domain term, phrase, or sentence, **the Ubiquitous Language** inside the boundary has a specific contextual meaning.
 So order context is a boundary context and groups order, ordered product type, pickup and shipping addresses, delivery specifications, delivery history.

 #### Repositories